EnigmaCodex-ACE/BEAR_BONES/README.md

 # BEAR_BONES
-its a webserver im working towwards well as you can see it is pretty basic
+its a webserver im working on
+well as you can see it is pretty basic